 With the DHI (Direct Hair Implantation) technique, natural-looking results and high survival rates of the transplanted follicles are obtained without creating cuts, so there are no scars left behind.

 Minoxidil and finasteride have many benefits, but it’s important to know that other treatments such as mesotherapy or hair transplants have higher success rates.
 If you want to try out the latest hair loss solutions, we can help you do that too.
-At Hairfix, you will find solutions that can help you regain your hair.
+At Hairfix we help you with your hair loss treatment in Mexico.
 Contact us today to schedule an appointment!